Staining

 However, if you’ve been consuming water with high levels of manganese (such as drinking pool water), it’s advisable to consult your healthcare provider if you have any concerns about your health.

-Salt Staining
+Examples of Salt Staining

 Salt staining in swimming pools has become a common issue in recent years, particularly due to the use of low-quality salts.
 These salts are often contaminated with minerals and metals, which can cause staining.